-You will be using one of two study products that may prevent you from getting HIV if you use it consistently.
+You will be using one of two study products that may prevent you from getting HIV if you use it consistently, but neither study product can guarantee protection from HIV.
 Information learned from this study may help us learn how to prevent pregnant women from getting HIV.
 You will receive medical exams, and you will receive counseling and testing for HIV and STIs.
 You will also have tests to check your overall health.